jxhou/ContentExplorer/design docs/DynamicContent.md

 # **Dynamically update navigation pane (toolbar content) based on route selection **
 Basically I want to update toolbar content, when different route is selected.
 Each component of route will have its own menu item in ng-template which will be injected into toolbar when selected.

 Reference 2 discussed a solution to dynamically add route specific content to left navigation pane.
+ng-template, structural directive, ng-container @ViewChild selected ViewContainerRef, and Left.Nav.Service are the pieces of the solution.
+Low level dynamic api was used to achieve the dynamic content.
+N

 # **How to create dynamic content**
 There are two types of views which can be created dynamically: